 Fatty filum terminale (also known as lipoma of the filum terminale or filar lipoma) is a relatively common finding on imaging of the lumbar spine, and in most cases is an incidental finding of no clinical concern.
 In some patients however it may be associated with signs and symptoms of tethered cord syndrome.
 In such cases it is usually associated with a thickened filum and a low lying conus 6-7.

-Fat is seen within the filum terminale in 4-6% of examinations of the region.
+Fat is seen within the filum terminale in 4-6% of relevant examinations.

 In most cases, a fatty filum is an incidental and asymptomatic finding.
-In some individuals however it is associated with spinal dysraphism and tethered cord syndrome.
+However, in some individuals, it is associated with spinal dysraphism and tethered cord syndrome.

 If large enough, then fat density (-90 to -30 HU) can be seen below the level of the conus.
 If small, and depending on the quality of the CT scanner, the size of the patient, and the amount of quantum mottle, it may be difficult to identify.

 The abnormality typically is linear and extends over some distance.
 Signal follows that of fat on all sequences and can demonstrate chemical shift artefact on T2* / gradient weighted sequences.

 - T1 C+: no enhancement